KaydenLiss/all-of-time-and-space/content/posts/a-jolly-good-fellow/_index.md

 This morning our wake-up was a lot nicer.
 Our good friend Bea decided that she would personally improve our situation, so she brought us fresh rolls, juice and apple cake for breakfast.
 It’s amazing how the prospect of cake can make any negative feelings go away.

-It certainly was a blessing for us, since the rest of the day way so exhausting.
+It certainly was a blessing for us, since the rest of the day was so exhausting.
 Mike tried calling around to see if there was a garage nearby that would have a look at Atlas.
 Mostly...no.
 The general suggestion was that we are in the middle of campervan season, so we should have planned our unscheduled learning opportunity better.
 Next time we will make sure all our damages occur between November and March.

-It took a while but eventually we found a garage that agreed to let us come by and maybe do some damage assessment, if they had time.
+It took a while, but eventually we found a garage that agreed to let us come by and maybe do some damage assessment, if they had time.
 We were again reminded that it is campervan season, so we should expect some waiting time.

 Since we really like using water in our car, we went by.
 The lady at the desk told us we should go out and wait in the car, someone would come out when they had time to look at the campervan.
 So we did as we were told and waited.
 And waited some more.
 And then we slept a bit, before we did some more waiting.
 After four hours we decided to go in and double check they hadn’t forgotten us.
 The lady at the desk (a different lady this time and apparently the woman who had been on the phone), was shocked that we hadn’t come in earlier, because of course someone had time to look at Atlas.
 We were so excited to have someone take the time to help us that we didn’t bother correcting her.

 The car mechanic who came to look at the damage was nice.
-Sadly he is no miracle worker.
+Sadly, he is no miracle worker.
 He took one look at the bottom of the sink and I swear he recoiled a bit.
 He explained to us that he could fix the pipe.
 His guess was that two of the bottom pipes had just loosened a bit and all that would have to be done was for them to be stuck back together again.
 No bother.

 But.